 - Measured in serum or calculated (see “Hyponatremia formulas” below)

-Diagnostic evaluation based on serum osmolality
+Diagnostic evaluation of hyponatremia based on serum osmolality

 Hypotonic hyponatremia

 - Initial laboratory studies